spencer-shadley/completed-class/01-Class-Content/10-OOP/01-Activities/01-Stu_Cats-And-Dogs/README.md

-# **Instructions**
+# Cats and Dogs

+In this activity you will make a cat object and dog object each with three keys.

+## Instructions

-* Make a dogs object with three keys...
+* Make a dogs object with three keys:

   * First key called "raining" with a value of true

   * Second key called "noise" with a value of "Woof!"

   * Third key called "makeNoise" which contains a function which console.logs the noise to the screen if it is raining dogs

-* Make a cats object with three keys...
+* Next make a cats object with three keys:

   * First key called "raining" with a value of false